What is the Ozark Foothills Literacy Project (OFLP)?

 Is there a cost for the training or tutoring?

 We ask volunteers to consider a voluntary, tax-deductible contribution to OFLP to defray the cost of materials.
-In addition, we invite both students and tutors to pay for their books, materials, and other curriculum if they can do so.
-It is important to remember that no one is ever denied the opportunity to learn or to volunteer because of the costs involved.
+In addition, we invite both students and tutors to pay for their books and other materials if they can do so.
+However, no one is ever denied the opportunity to learn or to volunteer due to costs.

 What resources are available to assist me with my tutoring?